-Put everything in the stockpot except the frozen corn, peas and the barley.
-For the ketchup, I make 2 big circles around the pot-real exact!
+Saute onion, carrot and celery in stockpot with a little olive oil to soften.
+Add everything else to the stockpot except the frozen corn, peas and the barley.
+For the ketchup, I make 2 big circles around the pot.
 Bring it all to a boil for 1-2 minutes, then lower temperature to a simmer for at least an hour, or more.
 Add frozen veggies and medium barley and simmer for another hour.
 (You could speed it up by using quick barley at this point) The longer it simmers, the better your house will smell, and the more the flavors will come together.

 Eat your veggies!

 I read in an old church cookbook that you can freeze garden tomatoes whole!
-I tried it for the first time this year, since I had 28 tomato plants :0 I rinsed and dried them, and wrapped them with cellophane and tinfoil and put them in the freezer.
-When I take them out, I simply run them under cold water and the skin comes right off!
-I chop them up while frozen and add them to my soup.
-Gotta love it!
+Rinse and dry them, and wrap them with cellophane, then tinfoil and put in the freezer.
+When you take them out, simply run under cold water and the skin comes right off!
+If you chop them up while frozen, you can add them to this soup.